knavesec/Max/README.md

 * `users`, `comps`, `groups`, `das`, `unconst`, `npusers`, `passnotreq`, `owned`, `hvt`, `nolaps`, `dasessions` all return simple lists
 * `groups-full` returns all domain groups with their respective members in the format `group@domain.local - member_node_name`
-* `group-members` returns all AD objects that are members of the input `GROUP`
+* `group-members` returns all AD objects that are members of the input `GROUP@DOMAIN.LOCAL`
 * `owned-groups` returns a list of owned objects with a list of all groups they are a member of, nice for grepping and targeting
 * `desc` returns all objects configured with a description in the format `objectname - description text`
 * `admincomps` returns computers that are configured with admin rights for another computer in the format `admincomp.domain.local - victimcomp.domain.local`.
 Useful for printspooler + relay attacks
-* `adminto` returns a all computers `UNAME` is local admin to.
+* `adminto` returns a all computers `UNAME@DOMAIN.LOCAL` is local admin to.
 Useful for offline cred spraying & dumps
-* `adminsof` returns a list of all the users that have administrative privileges to `COMP`
+* `adminsof` returns a list of all the users that have administrative privileges to `COMP.DOMAIN.LOCAL`
-* `sessions` returns a list of all computers that a user has a session on
+* `sessions` returns a list of all computers that user `UNAME@DOMAIN.LOCAL` has a session on
 * `sidhist` returns a list of objects configured with SID History in the format `username - sid - foreign domain - foreign object name (if found)`
 * `unsupported` returns a list of all machines running unsupported operating systems, with the OS version
 * `get-note` returns the notes of each object, typically used with the `add-note` function in the `mark-*` modules